olin-ars/aqua-docs/club-charter.md

 ## Membership

-Anyone is welcome to attend our meetings, either has a guest or as a member.
-If we attend conferences or events, only official team members are going to be able to attend (unless discussed).
+Anyone is welcome to attend meetings at any time, announced or unannocuned, either as a guest or as a member.
+If OARS attends conferences and/or events, only official team members are allowed and able to attend (unless otherwise discussed and agreed upon by Leadership or by teamwide vote).

 ## Officers and Roles

-There are several roles within the leadership structure of OARS:
+There are several roles within the Leadership structure of OARS:
 - Cap'n of the Voyage (project manager)
 - Cap'n of Coin (treasurer)
-- Champion of Happiness
+- Champion of Happiness (team health lead)
 - First Mates (subteam leads)

-- Buccaneers (members)
+These are to say, OARS is and should remain a democratic club and important decisions should take into consideration the perspectives, ideas, and votes of all its established Buccaneers (members).

 ## Transition Protocol

-In keeping with the concept of _ouroboros_, at the end of each year, the Head "eats" the Tail, becoming the primary leader of the club (the Tail) and fulfilling the circle of life and death.
-A new Head is chosen from the membership at a candle-lit ceremony on the last full moon of the school year through excellence voting of all attendees.
-If the former Head chooses not to "eat" the Tail, a new Tail is chosen with the same process.
+At the end of each academic year, prior to Finals, Leadership must reassess its members and reassign roles depending on the work and time commitment of existing and new members.
+This task should be transparent to the rest of the team, taking into consideration its members' opinions.

+Upon role switching, passing of knowledge and responsibility should extend beyond simple title changes (principally, in transferring of ownership of GitHub repositories, the Slack workspace, Asana board, and other tools used by The Team).

 ## Club Assets